What you will learn

 It is a trade, plainly.
 You spend tokens and a little orchestration overhead, and you buy back a main context window that stays sharp instead of filling with debris.
 In a long session that trade is usually worth making.
 In a short one it usually is not.

-When a subagent earns it
+When does a subagent earn it?

+Now the part worth slowing down on.
 So when does the isolation pay for itself?
 Three signals, and you only need one.

 The first is volume.
 The task will read or generate far more material than its answer is worth: a search across hundreds of files, a long log, the full text of a dozen modules, when all you want back is one paragraph.
 Send that into a subagent and keep the debris out of your session.
 Anthropic’s best-practices guide names exactly this pattern, recommending you delegate investigation to subagents so the exploration never consumes your main context.